EndoData/pg-dump-restore-node-wrapper/readme.md

 }
 ```

-Please see the [pg_dump](https://www.postgresql.org/docs/12/app-pgdump.html) and [pg_restore](https://www.postgresql.org/docs/12/app-pgrestore.html) documentation for details on the arguments.
+Please see the [pg_dump](https://www.postgresql.org/docs/12/app-pgdump.html) and [pg_restore](https://www.postgresql.org/docs/12/app-pgrestore.html) documentation for details on the arguments and [execa](https://github.com/sindresorhus/execa) for details on the output streams.

 ### Creating the binaries